headlessNode/Doodle-board/README.md

 ## Demo

-You can check out the live demo of the Doodle Board [Doodle Board](https://headlessnode.github.io/Doodle-board/)
+You can check out the live demo of the [Doodle Board](https://headlessnode.github.io/Doodle-board/)